Evanescence: 2019–2023: The Bitter Truth

 On December 4, 2020, it was announced that the album would be released on March 26, 2021, and contain 12 tracks, including Evanescence outtake "Take Cover".
 Along with the album's pre-order, the fourth single, "Yeah Right", was released as an instant grab.
 On March 5, 2021, the band released the fifth single, "Better Without You".
 The song touches upon Lee's struggle in the music industry.
 A Kerrang! cover story stated that Lee considers The Bitter Truth their fourth album, not 2017's Synthesis, though it is the fifth album overall.

 Evanescence and Halestorm's US tour was announced in May 2021 for the fall.
 The tour began on November 5, 2021, with the last city stop set for December 18, 2021.
 More dates were added in September 2021.
 In December 2021, the last five shows were rescheduled due to COVID-19 cases within the band's touring camp, with the tour completed in January 2022.
 Evanescence was voted by Revolver readers one of the top five live bands of 2021, with Revolver stating that The Bitter Truth "wasn't just a return for Evanescence — it was a rebirth."

 In February 2022, "Bring Me to Life"'s music video surpassed 1 billion views on YouTube.
-In May 2022, the band announced that it parted ways with guitarist Jen Majura, and longtime bassist Tim McCord would return to his natural guitar while Emma Anzai of Sick Puppies would join as their new bassist.
+In May 2022, the band announced that it parted ways with guitarist Jen Majura, and McCord would return to his natural guitar while Emma Anzai of Sick Puppies would join as their new bassist.
 On July 15, 2022, Evanescence headlined the Rock Fest festival.

+Bassist Emma Anzai (pictured 2019) joined the band in 2022.